MicrosoftDocs/azure-docs-powershell/docs-conceptual/azurermps-4.4.1/get-started-azureps.md

 1. [Install Azure PowerShell](install-azurerm-ps.md).

-2. To verify the installation was successful, run `Get-Module AzureRM` from your command line.
+2. To verify the installation was successful, run `Get-Module AzureRM -ListAvailable` from your command line.

 ## Log in to Azure